-- 3.7 At the end of 2020, all 10 FMA Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if an investor or party to a fund has become a PEP.
-For the latter, the frequency of screening varied but 60% undertook automated daily monitoring.
-Further, all 10 confirmed they always screen their customer records at the occurrence of a trigger event. - 3.8 At the end of 2020 FMA Firms reported 42 higher risk funds (2019: 12) see paragraph 3.9 below.
-They also reported that the number of investors in funds classified as higher risk was 332 (2019: 389); this includes investors who are categorised as being higher risk for reasons other than being a PEP.
+- 3.7 At the end of 2021, all 10 FMA Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if an investor or party to a fund has become a PEP.
+For the latter, the frequency of screening varied but 70% undertook automated daily monitoring.
+Further, all 10 confirmed they always screen their customer records at the occurrence of a trigger event. - 3.8 At the end of 2021 FMA Firms reported 20 higher risk funds (2020: 42) see paragraph 3.9 below.
+They also reported that the number of investors in funds classified as higher risk was 376 (2020: 332); this includes investors who are categorised as being higher risk for reasons other than being a PEP.
 Where firms identify that customers (funds or investors) pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.

-&lt;sup>9 This is the number of funds.
+10 This is the number of funds.
 There could be more than one PEP associated with a single fund structure, or conversely one PEP associated with more than one fund structure.

-&lt;sup>10 The actual number of individual (natural) PEPs may be lower than the number of investors reported.
+11 The actual number of individual (natural) PEPs may be lower than the number of investors reported.